 Whenever I feel like I’ve been over-indulging or I sense my digestion is sluggish, I turn to this revitalising mung bean soup to clear my system.
 It provides detoxification, restores gut health, and is an amazing and healthy way to loose weight.
-Read on for the full list of benefits.
+Read on for the full list of benefits and FAQ.

 Sometimes I stick to the recommended "dosage," eating the soup and veggies for breakfast lunch and dinner for a 3 days (I've never made the 5 days).
 Other times, like this week, I just eat the soup a couple of times a day and ensure the other meals I eat are very healthy and nutritious.

 I first had a similar soup in Sri Lanka, my mother took me away to a yoga retreat for my 40th birthday.
 We turned up at the hotel feeling tired and hungry, and immediately ordered a beer (as you do at the start of a holiday) only to be told it was an alcohol-free centre.
 It was only then we discovered that it was full-on Ayurvedic detox retreat with very little (and not very good) yoga.

 So we spent the next few days giggling our way through unexpected experiences: eating medicine that looked like a mix of hay and rabbit droppings; getting our boobs massaged in oil while sitting in front of a mirror; and having acupuncture in what looked like a morgue, with a long line of dead bodies with pins sticking out of them.

 Our diet was restricted to our dosha requirements and most meals started with a runnier version of the mung bean soup (see picture below).
 But every buffet had an amazing array of foods we’d never tried before, and we ate very well: I specifically remember a delicious banana flower salad.
 After 5 days I lost about 4 kgs and felt lighter and healthier.